t-gladkaya/rsschool-cv/cv.md

     I am a self-motivated person who likes challenges and strives for self-development.

 <h2> Education:<br> </h2>
-    Graduated from Minsk State Linguistic University, specializing in simultaneous interpreting.
-I speak 2 foreign languages: German фтв English.
+    Graduated from Minsk State Linguistic University, specializing in simultaneous interpreting. <br>
+    I speak 2 foreign languages: German фтв English. <br>
     I regularly travel to Germany and Austria, as well as communicate with customers in both languages.

 <h2> Work experience:<br> </h2>
-    I have been working in IT as a sales manager since 2022.
-Thanks to networking with colleagues, I became more immersed in the world of development and decided to try my hand as a frontend developer.
+    I have been working in IT as a sales manager since 2022. <br> Thanks to networking with colleagues, I became more immersed in the world of development and decided to try my hand as a frontend developer.

 <h2> Skills:<br> </h2>
 Currently taking a course at Rolling Scopes School and learning HTML, CSS, JS.